 Faustus of Byzantium.

-Faustus was a historian of the 4th Century AD.
+Faustus was a historian of the 4th Century A.D.
 Very little is known about him except that he was one of the early historians of Armenia, though he was of Greek origin.
 His original work is lost but has survived through translations.
-It is from Faustus that we first hear the story of St. Jacob ("Hagop" in Armenian) of Nisibis, the godly monk who asks God to see the Ark.38 After repeatedly failing to climb the mountain an angel rewards him with a piece of wood from the Ark.
+It is from Faustus that we first hear the story of St. Jacob ("Hagop" in Armenian) of Nisibis, the godly monk who asks God to see the Ark.34 After repeatedly failing to climb the mountain an angel rewards him with a piece of wood from the Ark.
 It is this story that is off-quoted in succeeding centuries, and the location given for the event in these later sources is Mt.
 Ararat.
-Faustus, the one who presumably originated the story, puts this event not on Mt.
+However, please note, Faustus, the one who presumably originated the story, puts this event not on Mt.
 Ararat of the north, but in the canton of Gordukh (in south Armenia).
-The St. Jacob of the story is the Bishop of Nisibis (modern Nusaybin) a city which is only about 70 miles (not quite within sight) of Cudi Dagh.39
+The St. Jacob of the story is the Bishop of Nisibis (modern Nusaybin) a city which is only about 70 miles (not quite within sight) of Cudi Dagh.35

 Mt.
-Ararat was a mountain 200 miles to the north of the bishop over rugged mountains.
-If Faustus had meant this mountain he undoubtedly would have called it by its Armenian name of "Masis" as he does elsewhere in his work.
-Armenian historians are in agreement that the early Armenian traditions indicated the southern location as the landing place of the Ark.40 Until the 10th or possibly the 11thCentury, all Armenian sources support the southern location as the landing place of the Ark.
+Ararat (the mountain to the north) to the bishop would have been near the end of the known world.
+If Faustus had meant this mountain he undoubtedly would have called it by its Armenian name of "Massis" as he does elsewhere in his work.
+Armenian historians are in agreement that the early Armenian traditions indicated the Southern location as the landing place of the Ark.
+36 Until the 10th Century, all Armenian sources support the southern location as the landing place of the Ark.

-Wouldn't it be strange for the Syrian bishop to ignore what his own Syrian Bible (possibly the Peshitta) told him was the landing place of Noah's Ark?
+Wouldn't it be strange for the Syrian bishop to ignore what his own Syrian Bible (the Pershitta) told him was the landing place of Noah's Ark?
 Also, St .Jacob's own student, St. Ephraem, refers to the site of the landing as "the mountains of Qardu."
 It is hard to believe that one of his intimates could be that confused!
 The natives of the area even today tell the story of St. Jacob the Bishop, and similar traditions associated with Mt.
-Ararat, i.e. the city built by Noah and his grave, etc.41 two occasions he mentions that the Ark landed in the mountains of the Gordians.
-In fact he says the remains are still shown, and that if one looks diligently he can still find the altar of Noah.
-42
+Ararat, i.e. the city built by Noah and his grave, etc.37

+Epiphanius.
+The Bishop of Salamis and a fierce opponent of heresy in the 4th Century A.D.
+On two occasions he mentions that the Ark landed in the mountains of the Gordians.
+In fact he says the remains are still shown, and that if one looks diligently he can still find the altar of Noah.38